 To give you an idea what these types of updates entail for the developers at Facebook take a look at this excellent TED Talk video.

 Could you imagine designing a feature that would be used more than a billion times every month?

 The future of Facebook

 This recent update is very interesting.
 There are two factors regarding the update that you need to consider.
-Firstly the fact that Facebook are rolling this update out signals a perceived want for a more sophisticated user interface.
-Secondly this news was reviled via a live video broadcast from within Facebook itself.
+Firstly the fact that Facebook is rolling this update out signals a perceived want for a more sophisticated user interface.
+Secondly, this news was reviled via a live video broadcast from within Facebook itself.

 Is it Facebook’s ambition to release this app to every user?
 Or will it remain exclusive to only those public figures with verified accounts?